cmazakas/liburing/liburing-rs/docs/io_uring_peek_cqe.md

-Check if an io_uring completion event is available.
+Check if an io_uring completion event is available

 # DESCRIPTION